-The second project was initially to raise money to start a sewing workshop in Sake in North Kivu to support the victims of rape and torture by armed militia – we did that and thank you so very much.
+The second project was initially to raise money to start a sewing workshop in Sake in North Kivu to support the victims of rape and torture by armed militia.
+We met our goal and are thankful for all of the support!

-But times have been really tough, with rebel soldiers only 2 or 3 kilometres from our workshop our security has been constantly under threat and we have been forced to move the workshop twice in the last couple of years.
+However, times have been really tough.
+With rebel soldiers only 2 or 3 kilometres from our workshop, our security has been constantly under threat and we have been forced to move the workshop twice in the last couple of years.
 Thankfully we still have all the equipment and sewing machines and have moved everything to a new and safer location in Bukavu.

 Here's how it all started:

-We’re now relatively safe in our new workshop and really excited to be testing our new product making washable sanitary pads as the majority of girls and women have nothing but old rags, leaves and grass, and even dried dung to use as sanitary pads.
-Girls miss school every month and women stay at home unable to go to market to earn money to support their families
+We're now relatively safe in our new workshop and really excited to be testing our new product making washable sanitary pads.
+The majority of girls and women have nothing but old rags, leaves and grass, and even dried dung to use as sanitary pads.
+Girls miss school every month and women stay at home, unable to go to the market to support their families.

 We've been experimenting with prototypes and the indications are good.
 Our biggest problem is sourcing a waterproof membrane for the pads as there is simply nothing available in DRC.

-We need to move this project to the next phase so our next challenge is to raise enough money to buy a roll of waterproof fabric and ship it to Rwanda so one of our team can cross the border to collect it.
+We need to move this project to the next phase so our next challenge is to raise enough money to buy a roll of waterproof fabric and ship it to Rwanda so one of our team members can cross the border to collect it.

 Can you help?

-For full information on both projects and how you can help click this link
+For full information on both projects and how you can help, visit www.kalashtribal.com.